Sylvester96/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that changes teh working directory to the previous one
+Script that lists all files